rbowen/presentations/raising_bar_presentations/slides.md

 by being here, that I do not get directly from your slides.)

 Most of your content should NOT be on the screen.
 If I wanted to read a blog post, I would not be in your talk.
+(But, yes, write the blog post too.)

 ---